percona/psmdb-docs/source/kmip.rst

      - The path to the PEM file with the KMIP client private key and the certificate chain.
 The database server uses this PEM file to authenticate the KMIP server.
    * - ``--kmipKeyIdentifier``
      - string
-     - Mandatory.
-The name of the KMIP key.
+     - Optional starting with version 4.4.16-16.
+The identifier of the KMIP key.
 If the key does not exist, the database server creates a key on the KMIP server with the specified identifier.
+When you specify the identifier, the key with such an ID must exist on the key storage.
+You can only use this setting for the first time you enable encryption.
    * - ``kmipRotateMasterKey``
      - boolean
      - Controls master keys rotation.
 When enabled, generates the new master key version and re-encrypts the keystore.
 Available as of version 4.4.14-14.
 Requires the unique ``--kmipKeyIdentifier`` for every ``mongod`` node.